tjhowse/sand_drawing/README.md

 # Bill of materials

+None of these parts are particularly hard to find.
+Check ebay and whatnot.
+Try to buy local if you can.
+It's hard to guess how much it will all cost in total, but I've tried to design everything to be as economical as possible.
+Excluding the housing I would (very roughly) estimate the BoM to come out to around AUD$200.
+The housing could be as cheap as AUD$50 (Melamine board, polycarbonate) or as expensive as you want, with lacquered hardwood and tempered glass.

 ## Mechanical
 | Item | Type | Count | Note |
 | ---- | ---- | ----- | ---- |